 There’s another aspect of retail therapy that makes it, er, therapeutic?
 Shopping feels good because it gives you a feeling of control.
 You get to compare, peruse, select, and pull trigger on a purchase.
 What’s interesting here is that the same level of control and contentment can be found by organizing your closet and getting rid of sh*t you don’t need (via donations of course).

 As for that monkey brain part of us?
-Some interesting studies reveal how the unpredictability of the shopping experience can trigger LOADS of dopamine (our naturally occuring “anticipation” brain chemical).
+Some interesting studies reveal how the unpredictability of the shopping experience can trigger LOADS of dopamine (our naturally occurring “anticipation” brain chemical).
 If there’s uncertainty whether the item will be on the shelf, whether the item will be in your size or fit you, or whether that special coupon applies at the register… It’s all feeding into your monkey brain and its primitive reward centers.

 Now you know why people are crazy enough to rush Walmart’s doors at 5AM on Black Friday the day after Thanksgiving.
 (That said, we are in the market for a new soundbar…)